Jump to content

 Civil protection is the responsibility of the federal states.
 It is regulated by state laws.
 The interior ministries of the federal states are the supreme disaster control authorities.

 Districts and independent cities such as Wiesbaden form the lower disaster control authorities with their specialist offices.
-The operational implementation of emergency response is therefore carried out at municipal level.
+The operational implementation of emergency response therefore takes place at municipal level.
 Wiesbaden has set up the civil protection department within the fire department.
 On behalf of the Lord Mayor, it is responsible for crisis management as well as disaster and civil protection.

 Concepts, plans, regulations and recommendations for action on disaster control can be found in the disaster control information center (opens in a new tab) of the Hessian Ministry of the Interior.